-Most women return to work 1-2 weeks after breast lift surgery.
+Most women return to work 10 days to 2 weeks after breast lift surgery.
 You will likely experience soreness, bruising, and swelling for several days.

-Bandages will be removed after a few days and replaced with a surgical bra that will be worn for several weeks as your body heals.
+Paper tape is placed over the incision and is left in place for 1-2 weeks.
+A surgical bra that will be worn for several weeks as your body heals.
 Scars will continue to fade with time and can usually be concealed by clothing, including bras, bathing suits, and low-cut tops.